By the time students reach middle school, they have had lots of writing experience.

 20. What are three of your strengths and two of your weaknesses?
 What steps are you taking to improve your weaknesses?

-21. Tell what you like best and least about responding to writing prompts for middle school students.
+21. Tell what you like best and least about responding to middle school writing prompts.

 22. Describe the similarities and differences between two holidays.